Gfatouras/Movie-Database-Analysis/README.md

 Our analysis also extends to animation voice actors.
 Showcasing those who have starred in the highest-rated animation films.

 - Animated
-    - Will Arnett and Blair Jackson
+    - Louie Arnette and Blair Jackson

 ## Runtime
 We also analyzed which runtime results in the highest ratings.